 This is the biggest investment in the Great Western railway since Brunel built it more than 175 years ago.
 Modernising the route will improve the experience of everyone who uses it and stimulate economic growth in the South West and beyond.

-This page explains the work we'll be doing in the city of Bristol and when it's due to take place.
+This page explains the work we’re doing in the city of Bristol area and when it's due to take place.
 Electrification in the area has been deferred until the next control period (CP6), which runs from 2019 to 2024.

 Bristol Temple Meads

-For updates about Bristol Temple Meads, please see our new station newsletter [PDF]
+For updates about Bristol Temple Meads, please see our latest station newsletter (PDF)